Access to HE – Humanities

 Access to Higher Education (A2HE) – Humanities

 This course is intended for those returning to learning.
-However, due to changes made by the awarding body and in order to maximise your potential for entry into HE institutions, we now require applicants to already possess at least one from GCSE English or Maths grade A – C (new specification 9-4).
+However, due to changes made by the awarding body and in order to maximise your potential for entry into a variety of HE institutions, we now require applicants to already possess (or be studying towards) at least one from GCSE English or Maths grade A – C (new specification 9-4).
 We will discuss options for taking a GCSE alongside your studies for those of you who only have one subject.
 Please note we cannot accept Level 2 Functional Skills in English and Maths as entry qualifications for this course.

 Humanities: Literary studies • English language • Philosophy • History

 How will I be assessed?

 You will be assessed through coursework and development of portfolios of evidence.
 There may be examinations and formal timed assessments at the end of the course, which count towards parts of your achievement, these are designed to prepare you for this type of assessment at university

 Coursework consists of written and practical assignments and presentations.
 On completion of the course you will receive an AIM Qualifications and Assesment Group Access to Higher Education Diploma in accordance with the requirements of the national validating body QAA, who provide the National Kite-Mark.